odk-x/docs/README.md

 ```

 4. Copy the forked ODK-X docs repository URL by clicking on the green "Code" button on Github and navigate to the command-line interface
 Clone the forked repository using the clone command below.
-Replace "LINK-TO-YOUR-FORKED-REPO" below with the actual link to the forked repository
+Replace "LINK-TO-YOUR-FORKED-REPO" below with the actual link to your forked repository

 ```
 git clone <LINK-TO-YOUR-FORKED-REPO>